realA10001986/TFC-Switch/README.md

 Allen-Bradley 800T-D with 800T-XA switch block.
 This needs a bunch of washers to fix it in place; I used thick plastic washers to keep the weight down.

 ### Lights
 Dialco (Dialight) vintage faceted green and red pilot light, 1" diameter.
-Good luck finding a green one ;)
+Green ones are a bit hard to find, though.
+These are not the ones with a thread on top; instead, they are just pushed into the holder.

 <img src="img/glightlens.jpg">